Publications

 In response to Doron and Heycock (2010), this rejoinder reaffirms the conclusion of Landau (2009) that Hebrew has no Broad Subject construction.
 Both in distribution and interpretation, the alleged “broad subject” patterns with left-dislocated phrases and not with standard subjects.
 Doron and Heycock's counterarguments are either inconclusive or confounded by independent factors.

 Landau, Idan, and Rosalind Thornton.
 2011.
-“Early child control”.
+“Early Child Control”.
 Lingua 121 (5): 920-41.

 English-speaking children's emerging knowledge of control is investigated by focusing on the complementation of the verb want, a verb that permits both obligatory control and raising to object (RtO) complements.
 Children show an intriguing developmental pattern in their use of the infinitival marker to.
 Initially children produce complements with and without to; our diary data show that among those complements without to are ones in which the null subject is not controlled by the matrix subject.
 These non-control utterances disappear as children's use of to increases over time.
 At the time when to reaches ceiling in control complements, it is entirely absent from raising to object complements.
 The developmental data are analyzed using Landau 2000, 2004, 2006 Agree-based theory of control.
 On Landau's account, different kinds of clausal complements (e.g. indicative, infinitive, etc.) result from different assignments of tense and agreement on the C and I heads.
 The acquisition stages are argued to reflect the child's progressive grammatical hypotheses about the feature composition of possible complements for want.
 For both control and RtO complements, children initially assign features that result in subjunctive complements.
 Children's ‘non-adult’ utterances are all viewed as legitimate complement types made available by Universal Grammar.

 Landau, Idan.
 2011.
-“Predication vs. Aboutness in Copy Raising”.
+“Predication Vs. Aboutness in Copy Raising”.
 Natural Language & Linguistic Theory 29: 779–813.

 Copy raising sentences (Charlie looks like his prospects are bright) are ambiguous between a thematic and a nonthematic reading for the subject, corresponding to whether or not it is the perceptual source.
 On the basis of Hebrew and English data, this paper motivates a novel generalization: a pronominal copy in the complement is necessary if and only if the matrix subject is not thematic.
 This follows if (i) a nonthematic DP must be licensed by predication, (ii) the clausal complement is turned into a predicate by merging with a null operator, and (iii) the pronominal copy is the variable required by the operator.
 Contra previous analyses, I argue that the complement in copy raising may be propositional, forming an “aboutness” relation with the subject.
 When it is predicative, however, a null operator is necessary, since CPs are not natural predicates.
 The dichotomy between propositional and predicative CPs cuts across the gap/copy distinction, and is manifested in other constructions, also discussed (hanging topic vs. left dislocation, rationale vs. purpose clauses, and proleptic object constructions).